jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 * Payload URL: EventListener URL obtained above.
 Don't forget to add http or https to it.
 * Content type: application/json
-* Secret: Set accordingly to the OpenShift secret referenced in the Trigger object.
+* Secret: Set it accordingly to the OpenShift secret referenced in the Trigger object.
 In this case is a dummy "123" string.

 ![Github webhook](images/1-webhook-gh.png)